CS2SG3/8-Jasmine_Valeza_Bingco/README.md

 - Daily to-do list

 ## How to run the program
-1. Download program file
+1. Download program file (.exe)
 2. Execute the program
-3. Agree to terms and conditions
+3. Get Telegram ID from any Telegram user info bot
-4. Agree to use notifications
+4. Login to Timely with Telegram ID
+5. Link notifications

 ## Example Run
 1. Select a date